davidikin45/ReactApp/README.md

 * useState returns a pair: the current state value and a function that lets you update it.
 * The only argument to useState is the initial state.
 * The state here doesn't have to be an object - although it can be if you want.
 The initial state argument is only used during the first render.
 * The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
 * Only call Hooks at the top level.
 Don't call Hooks inside loops, conditions, or nested functions.
 * Only call Hooks from React function components.
 Don't call Hooks from regular JavaScript functions.
 * In a class component we use {this.state.count} but in a function component (aka stateless component) we just use {count}.
 * In a class component we use this.setState({ count: this.state.count + 1 } but in a function component (aka stateless component) we just use setCount(count + 1).
-* useRef can be used to get previous values or work directly with element in the DOM.
+* useRef = can be used to get previous values or work directly with element in the DOM.
+* useContext =
+* useReducer =
+* useCallback =
+* useMemo =

 ```
-import React, { useState, useEffect, useRef } from 'react';
+import React, { useState, useEffect, useRef, useContext, useReducer, useCallback, useMemo } from 'react';

 function Example() {
   // Declare a new state variable, which we'll call "count"